sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/general/Cast.md

 * **Implicit conversions:** No special syntax is required because the conversion is type safe and no data will be lost.
   Examples include conversions from smaller to larger number types, and conversions from derived classes to base classes.
-* **Explicit conversions (casts):** Explicit conversions require a cast operator.
+* **Explicit conversions (casts):** Explicit conversions require a casting operator.
 Casting is required when information might be lost in the conversion, or when the conversion might not succeed for other reasons.
 Typical examples include numeric conversion to a type that has less precision or a smaller range, and conversion of a base-class instance to a derived class.